 - Combination sunscreen/insect repellent products should be avoided because sunscreen needs to be reapplied every two hours, but the insect repellent should not be reapplied.

 - Use insect repellents containing DEET when needed to prevent insect-related diseases.
-Ticks can transmit Lyme Disease, and mosquitoes can transmit West Nile Virus and other viruses.
+Ticks can transmit Lyme Disease, and mosquitoes can transmit West Nile, Chikungunya Virus and other viruses.

 - The current AAP and CDC recommendation for children older than 2 months of age is to use 10% to 30% DEET.
 DEET should not be used on children younger than 2 months of age.

 - The effectiveness is similar for 10% to 30% DEET but the duration of effect varies.
 Ten percent DEET provides protection for about 2 hours, and 30% protects for about 5 hours.
 Choose the lowest concentration that will provide the required length of coverage.

 - The concentration of DEET varies significantly from product to product, so read the label of any product you purchase.
 Children should wash off repellents when they return indoors.

 - As an alternative to DEET, picaridin has become available in the U.S. in concentrations of 5% to10%.

 - When outside in the evenings or other times when there are a lot of mosquitoes present, cover up with long sleeved shirts, pants and socks to prevent bites.